Candied Sweet Potatoes will be the hit of your holiday table. They look incredibly fancy, but in reality are the simplest side dish recipe.

 Want to really dress up this side dish?
 Make it the star of the holiday table?
 Try some of these additions to the candied sweet potato recipe:

-- Add a couple shot of bourbon for a rich flavor
+- Bring some bourbon to the party.
+Add a shot of bourbon (or two!) for a rich flavor.

-- Top the sweet potatoes with pecans, walnuts or even shredded coconut.
+- Think about toppings.
+Top the sweet potatoes with pecans, walnuts or even shredded coconut.

 These candied sweet potatoes are probably my favorite holiday side dish!
-I hope you love the tender, colorful potatoes, spiced with holiday aromas of nutmeg and cinnamon.
 They’re the perfect balance to heavier, savory foods of the season.
-Please feel free to leave any questions or comments below and enjoy this delicious side!
+If you make these or any of my other recipes, please leave me a comment below.

 Candied Sweet Potatoes